 Regrettably, anti-gender women’s rights organisations have attempted to hijack CEDAW, falsely claiming it as a sex-based Convention.
 Anti-gender organisations have structured their advocacy around the literal language of the Convention while choosing to ignore the Committee’s long history of SOGIESC rights-affirming work.
 This in itself is a misinterpretation of the Convention, as its application is contingent on a holistic understanding of women’s human rights, drawing on all its general recommendations, concluding observations and OP-CEDAW judgements.

-Although the Committee has been steadfast in its use of both gender-’ and sex-’ based discrimination in its working language, concerns have been raised over a recent aberration.
+Although the Committee has been steadfast in its use of both ‘gender-’ and ‘sex-’ based discrimination in its working language, concerns have been raised over a recent aberration.
 In the Committee’s concluding observations to Portugal during its State Review at the 82nd CEDAW Session in 2022, the Committee stated:

 [The Committee] notes with concern, however, the gradual dilution of the concept of ‘sex’ and its replacement by the concept of ‘gender’ across policies and legislation.